-Module F Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System 6.0 Quarter Credit Hours
+Module F Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System

 This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to the Urinary and Reproductive Systems.
 Students will learn common tasks performed by pharmacy technicians in the hospital practice setting, including policies and procedures, responsibilities of the inpatient pharmacy technician, and specific State requirements regulating the use of pharmacy technicians in various States.
 Students will familiarize themselves with intravenous flow rates of large volume and small volume IV, infusion of IV Piggybacks, and the use of a Heparin lock.
 Critical Care flow rates and automated medication dispensing systems are discussed and calculated.
 Hands-on skills in the laboratory practice setting are performed.
 Prerequisite: None.
 Lec.
 Hrs.
+040, Lab Hrs: 040, Other Hrs: 000 with the understanding of the cardiovascular, circulatory and skeletal system and discuss medications for circulatory disorders and medications for the skeletal system.
+Hands-on skills in the laboratory practice setting are performed.
+Prerequisite: None.
+Lec.
+Hrs.
 040, Lab Hrs: 040, Other Hrs: 000